French Drain Installation in Kansas City

 Though French drains are popular, they should never be used as a cure-all drainage solution.
 It’s just as important to make sure your landscape is properly graded, your gutter system accurately installed, and your basement sufficiently waterproofed.

-When it’s not possible to grade your landscape in a way that directs water away from your structure, French drains can be installed to keep water from pooling in low spots and around your foundation.
+When it’s impossible to grade your landscape in a way that directs water away from your structure, French drains can be installed to keep water from pooling in low spots and around your foundation.
 Foundation 1 can install our Curtain Drain, our version of a French drain, to help direct water away from your home, protecting it against water damage and foundation problems.

 There are several indicators that you may be a good candidate for a French drain system, so see if any of the following statements are true for you:

-- Despite having an existing drainage system, your basement still floods or leaks
+• Despite having an existing drainage system, your basement still floods or leaks

-- You don’t have a drainage system and your basement is prone to flooding
+• You don’t have a drainage system and your basement is prone to flooding

-- You live in a region with heavy rainfall
+• You live in a region with heavy rainfall

-- It takes a long time for your property to dry after a rainfall
+• It takes a long time for your property to dry after a rainfall

-- You’re interested in building a retaining wall located on a hill
+• You’re interested in building a retaining wall located on a hill

 When you call the drain installers at Foundation 1, we will examine your structure and landscape to identify the problem areas where water is pooling and causing damage to your home.

 We will figure out where to place the French drain so that excess surface water can enter the drain pipe system and flow through the drain to an exit point.
-Next time you have a heavy rain or excess water buildup, the drainage work will direct the flow of water away from your structure.
+Next time you have heavy rain or excess water buildup, the drainage work will direct the flow of water away from your structure.

 Installing the drain requires digging a sloped trench and lining it with fabric, gravel, and a perforated drain pipe to prevent soil from getting into the drain.
-Some French drains do not use a pipe, rather they use a gravel-and-fabric system alone.
+Some French drains do not use a pipe, rather, they use a gravel-and-fabric system alone.
 This could be done in certain situations, but it’s best to ask your water management professional at Foundation 1 if that is the right solution for you.

 It should be noted that French drains do need to be cleaned at least once a year.
 Typically, an electric snake is used to clean out clogged debris from the drain, since it’s important to perform interior cleaning when maintaining a French drain.
+An electric snake is typically used to clean out clogged debris from the drain since it’s important to perform interior cleaning when maintaining a French drain.

 Call Foundation 1 Today for Drainage System Solutions